Magento Security Patches

 - Cross-site scripting

-You can expect the following fixes and benefits with the Magneto Security Patch SUPEE-10415:
+You can expect the following fixes and benefits with the Magento Security Patch SUPEE-10415:

 What follows is a list of a few high-severity-risk issues the Magento Security Patch SUPEE-10415 will fix.